Manerr/randomiz/documentation.md

     - returns a random integer number between **a** and **b**.

+- function randSign()
+    - returns a random sign (returns either 1 or -1).

 - function randToken(**n**)
     - returns a random URL-safe token string with **n** characters.

 - function shuffle(**array**)
     - returns a shuffled copy of **array** - works on strings too, but you'll get a splitted array based on the original string.

 - function choice(**l**,**n**)
     - returns a **n** long random sliced version of **array** - works on strings too, but you'll get a splitted array based on the original string.